Ajmal30/lexy/README.md

 ## :dart: About

-# xny
+# lexy

-**xny** is a lightweight CLI tool that fetches programming tutorials from [Learn X in Y Minutes](https://learnxinyminutes.com) directly into your terminal.
+**lexy** is a lightweight CLI tool that fetches programming tutorials from [Learn X in Y Minutes](https://learnxinyminutes.com) directly into your terminal.
 Quickly search, learn, and reference code examples without leaving your workflow.

 This project would not be possible without the amazing work of the [Learn X in Y Minutes](https://github.com/adambard/learnxinyminutes-docs) community.
 A huge thanks to all contributors for making high-quality learning resources freely available!